ibm-cloud-docs/account/distribution_list.md

     * **Announcements**
       * `Major`: Important incidents such as legal notices, service deprecation, or security patches.
       * `Minor`: Informative announcements such as product enhancements.

+The severity attribute in the request payload can take on a value of 0, 1, 2, 3, or 4.
+{: note}

 `state`: This field is only for maintenance and notifications.
 See the following possible values: